-IMPORTANT ANNOUNCEMENT: During the duration of the AILLA technology upgrade that is taking place during the spring and summer of 2015, AILLA is NOT able to accept any digital materials to be added to the archive.
+IMPORTANT ANNOUNCEMENT: Due to the AILLA technology upgrade that is taking place during the spring and summer of 2015, AILLA is NOT able to accept any digital materials to be added to the archive until further notice.
 If you have any materials--digital or analog--that you would like to add to AILLA, please contact the AILLA manager for more information.
-At the end of the upgrade, AILLA will have a new deposit procedure that all depositors will be asked to follow.
+After the upgrade, AILLA will have a new deposit procedure that all depositors will be asked to follow.
 The new procedure will be posted on this webpage (Information for Depositors) as soon as it is available.
 We apologize for any inconveniences caused by this temporary ingestion freeze.
 Thank you for your patience as we work through this major transition.

 If you plan to deposit at AILLA any materials that will be collected, digitized or organized as part of a grant-funded research project that requires a Data Management Plan (DMP), there is a service fee of 8% of the budgeted direct costs (please read this information carefully).
 Otherwise, archiving with AILLA is free of charge.
 AILLA does not pay for any archive resources; all are donated by our depositors.

 The AILLA Depositor Packet includes all the forms you need, including the license agreement, contributor information forms, and definitions of access levels.
 If you prefer, you can use the spreadsheet template for resource information (titles, dates, etc).
 Many researchers use AILLA's metadata spreadsheet as their main collection catalog.

 The kinds of materials we accept are described below.
 The following quick links will take you to specific topics.
 If you have more questions, please contact us.